darylmathison/openrouter-ai-client/external_tools_integration_guide.md

 ## Overview

 The Custom ChatGPT Client supports integration with external tools and services, allowing you to extend the AI's capabilities beyond text generation.
-This guide covers how to configure, integrate, and use external tools like CrewAI, custom APIs, and other services.
+This guide covers how to configure, integrate, and use external tools through the Model, Chat, Plugin (MCP) protocol, which provides a standardized way to interact with external tools through the chat interface.

 ## Architecture

-External tools are integrated through a flexible HTTP-based system that supports:
+External tools are integrated through the Model, Chat, Plugin (MCP) protocol, which provides a standardized way to interact with external tools through the chat interface.
+The MCP protocol supports:

 - REST API endpoints
 - Various authentication methods
 - Request/response templating
 - Error handling and retry logic
 - Asynchronous execution
+- Dynamic context expansion to accommodate information from external tools

+### MCP Protocol

+The MCP (Model, Chat, Plugin) protocol is a standardized way to interact with external tools through the chat interface.
+It provides a consistent format for tool calls and responses, making it easier to integrate new tools and services.

+Key features of the MCP protocol:

+1. **Standardized Tool Calls**: All external tool calls use the same format: `@{{toolName}} input`
+2. **Structured Responses**: Tool responses include metadata and context information
+3. **Dynamic Context Expansion**: The context can be dynamically expanded to accommodate information from external tools
+4. **REST Server Wrappers**: REST servers can be wrapped with MCP to make them accessible through the chat interface

 ## Tool Configuration